RGB-Tools/RGB-Documentation/state-transitions.md

 #### State Extensions

 This kind of smart contract operation represents quite a **new feature** in the smart contract realm.
-With state extensions, **some *digital rights* defined in the contract can be redeemed by some specifically defined parties or by the occurrence of some precise events**.
+With state extensions, **some *digital right* defined in the contract can be redeemed by some specifically defined parties or by the occurrence of some precise events**.
 This contract operation is used to confer some complex rights to other parties different from the contract issuer (which is the creator of the Genesis) for example those related to:

 * *Distributed issuance* of some token.
 * *Token swap*.
 * *Re-issuance events* which can involve bitcoin / other assets *burning* to some specific address(es).

 In RGB taxonomy, the digital right been being redeemed in State Extensions is called a [Valency](), and, at the client-side level, it is treated in the same ways as as an [assignment]() being referenced in an RBB input.
 In this case, such particular "input" part is called a [Redeem]().
 As Genesis, state extensions do not close any seal.
 They redeem valencies defined in Genesis or in state transitions  in turn, must be closed by a subsequent state transition.